jkmartindale/bookmarklets/README.md

 <!--{% endcomment %}-->
 {% comment %}
 <!--{% endcomment %}
-# bookmarklets
-Bookmarklets are little snippets of JavaScript hiding in a bookmark.
-Think of them as miniature browser extensions that also work on mobile devices and have more security restrictions imposed upon them by browsers.
-I've made a bunch of really simple ones to help with various things.

 ## Add to Pocket
 Strips gross GET variables from the URL and adds the page to Pocket.
 Doesn't work on webpages with a Content Security Policy, but instead of failing silently it'll 1) tell you that a CSP is in place and 2) strip GET variables from the URL so that you can save to Pocket with the Share menu or otherwise.
 ```javascript